-The survival rates of implants are high, 95–100% over 10 year studies, but these studies are brand specific.
+The survival rates of implants are high, 95–100% over 10-year studies, but these studies are brand specific.
 When you are considering an implant, do not just ask a clinic “How much is your implant?”
-Also ask “Which brand would I be receiving?”
+Also, ask “Which brand would I be receiving?”

 These are important questions as there are thousands of systems in the market.
-The known and more reliable brands have a history of more than 30 years and they are the ones presenting survival data from their research, have proper quality and infection control during the manufacturing process.
+The known and more reliable brands have a history of more than 30 years and they are the ones presenting survival data from their research and have proper quality and infection control during the manufacturing process.
 You should have the right to know what goes into your jaw!

 As with cars, parts are not interchangeable.
 You cannot put a Honda spare part into a Toyota car.
 The abutments and abutment screws are system specific.
 In some situations, where they might loosen or fracture, you would still want your implant system to be in business.
 A fractured abutment screw that cannot be replaced would render the implant useless and a crown cannot be reinstalled.

 Implants will never decay but they are attached to bone and can still suffer from gum disease.
 So never place an implant in when gum disease is still active.
 The bacteria can migrate from the tooth to the implant surface and cause an infection.

 Maintenance is a shared responsibility between patient and dentist.
 A good dentist always prescribes maintenance know-how after the treatment and schedules regular reviews.
 The patient needs to be able to keep to a daily cleaning regime and regular dental visits.